 Security implications for each authentication type

-If you configure OAuth authentication for your application, please be aware of the following security implications:
+OAuth is the authentication type we recommend.
+However, be aware of the following security implications:

 - Adding an OAuth consumer requires the transmission of sensitive data.
 To prevent 'man-in-the-middle' attacks, it is recommended that you use SSL for your applications while configuring OAuth authentication.